AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 * The flag `-i` is used, meaning that the `item index` is used as an identifier to identify the item you wish to update.

 Examples:
-- `restock -n 2 -q 10` This will add the quantity of the item at index 2 in your inventory list by 10.
+- `restock -i 2 -q 10` This will add the quantity of the item at index 2 in your inventory list by 10.
-- `restock -n 1 -q 65` This will add the quantity of the item at index 1 in your inventory list by 65.

 > ℹ️ Note:
 > - Only one item identifier flag, `-n` or `-i`, can be used with the `restock` command to identify the item that you